District Council #16 v. Sutter Health, et al.

 Expand/Collapse All

-The Honorable Noël Wise of the Superior Court of California, County of Alameda is presiding over this case.
-The case is known as District Council #16 v.
-Sutter Health, et al., Alameda County Superior Court, Case No. RG15753647.
+• This lawsuit was filed on January 6, 2015, and is pending in the Superior Court of California, County of Alameda.
+The Honorable Michael Markman is presiding over this case.
 The entity that sued is called the Plaintiff, and the entities it sued are collectively called the Defendants.

-• This lawsuit was filed on January 6, 2015, and is pending in the Superior Court of California, County of Alameda.
 Plaintiff alleges that Sutter Health violated California’s Unfair Competition Law, Business & Professions Code § 17200.
-Specifically, Plaintiff alleges that Sutter Health engaged in fraudulent, unlawful, and unfair business practices by submitting and receiving payment on bills for supposed “anesthesia services” that were not rendered, were double-billed, and were described in a materially misleading manner, and that this resulted in self-funded payers paying more for anesthesia services than they should have.
-Plaintiff seeks to recover damages on behalf of the Class and to prohibit Sutter Health from continuing to engage in the alleged fraudulent, unlawful, and unfair practices.
-Sutter Health denies the allegations and denies that any of its practices were unfair or deceptive.
-Sutter Health asserts that its practices fully complied with all applicable laws, and it denies that Plaintiff and the Class are entitled to receive any money or other relief from Sutter Health.
+Specifically, Plaintiff alleges that Sutter Health engaged in fraudulent, unlawful, and unfair business practices by submitting and receiving payment on bills for “anesthesia services” that were not rendered, were double-billed, and were described in a misleading manner, and that this resulted in self-funded payers paying more for anesthesia services than they should have.

-• All self-funded payers that were citizens of California on January 6, 2015, or state and local governmental entities of the State of California that compensated Sutter Health for any anesthesia services, other than conscious sedation, administered in Sutter Health’s operating rooms at acute care hospitals at any time from January 1, 2003, to December 31, 2013, are members of the Class.
+• On June 30, 2021, this Court certified a Class consisting of all self-funded payers that were citizens of California on January 6, 2015 or that are state and local governmental entities of the State of California, and that compensated Sutter Health for any anesthesia services, other than conscious sedation, administered in Sutter Health’s operating rooms at acute care hospitals at any time from January 1, 2003 to December 31, 2013.

 You are a self-funded payer if you are an entity (such as an employer, union, or healthcare benefits trust) that funds the healthcare expenses of your employees or members, meaning that you pay for claims submitted by healthcare providers out of your own health plan funds, as the claims are presented.
 You are not a self-funded payer if you are an individual.